tmdgusya/hugo-theme/content/posts/java-byte/index.md

 ![](https://github.com/tmdgusya/kotlin-leetcode/assets/57784077/e3567f83-7580-470e-b72d-2712990b778e)

 I guess you might not know this.
-Also, their is **the another problem**.
+Also, there is **the another problem**.

 ![](https://github.com/tmdgusya/kotlin-leetcode/assets/57784077/ff2afb72-d4f3-4b76-966a-b971439674a9)